Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 Napoleon abdicated again, and decided to turn himself over to the mercy of the British, hoping that they would treat him well since he was a former head of state.
 Expecting them to hold him on a country estate in England or send him to the United States, he was surprised and regretted his decision when they did not do this, instead sending him to the remote island of St. Helena and allowing him little contact with the outside world.
 He died there six years later, plagued by sickness, but not before befriending those who gave him a chance, including the young Betsy Balcombe, daughter of a British businessman.

 Napoleon was buried on St. Helena until 1840 when his remains were returned to France and entombed in Les Invalides.
-His friends Duroc and Bertrand, his brothers Joseph and Jerome, and his son Napoleon II are buried nearby.
+His friends Generals Duroc and Bertrand, his brothers Joseph and Jerome, and his son Napoleon II are buried nearby.

 There is some controversy surrounding Napoleon's death.
-While the official cause is generally that stomach cancer killed him, there are questions surrounding the validity of this cause of death.
+While the official belief is generally that stomach cancer killed him, there are questions surrounding the validity of this cause of death.
 A notable theory has been put forward that suggests Napoleon was poisoned by a member of his staff, Montholon, on the order of the Bourbons, who feared him making a return to France as he did after his first exile.
 A considerable amount of evidence has been found supporting this theory, with the most notable evidence being a strong correlation between dates of his sickness and high levels of arsenic in his hair.

 Most of the individuals on the island kept diaries of events, and Napoleon's valet Louis Marchand recorded Napoleon's symptoms and dates of sickness.
 In the 20th century, toxicity scientists analyzed locks of hair cut from Napoleon's head on recorded dates and compared the dates of Napoleon's sickness to the corresponding position down the length of his hair.
 A correlation was found between extremely high levels of arsenic in his hair on the dates of his worst symptoms.
 While a variety of theories aim to account for suspicions surrounding his death, such as other ways in which arsenic could enter his hair, those theories have yet to disprove the correlation.